francisconimarvin/LeetCode/README.md

 # LeetCode
-Mainly for learning data structures, algorithms in C.
+Mainly for learning data structures and algorithms in C.